shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 You gain the following reaction:

 **Magic Disdain**
-Trigger: A creature within your Cast Range casts a spell in your bonded schools.
+Trigger: A creature within your Cast Range casts a spell in your disdained schools.
-Reaction: You apply a bond disdain option to it.
+Reaction: You apply a Disdain Hinder option to it.

 Either the caster or the spell must be within your Cast Range for you to use this feature.
-You may apply a Bond Disdain option to a spell even if it already has a Bond Affinity and/or Bond Disdain option applied to it.
+You may apply a Disdain Hinder option to a spell even if it already has a Bond Affinity and/or Disdain Hinder option applied to it.

-If a casted spell is a Bending Trick for you, you may apply an additional Bond Disdain option to it for each time that you chose it as a Bending Trick.
+If a casted spell is a Bending Trick for you, you may apply an additional Disdain Hinder option to it for each time that you chose it as a Bending Trick.

-When you apply a Bond Disdain option to a spell that you cast, you may reduce the MP cost of that spell by 1 for each Bond Disdain option that you applied to it.
+When you apply a Disdain Hinder option to a spell that you cast, you may reduce the MP cost of that spell by 1 for each Disdain Hinder option that you applied to it.

 ### Level 6 Subclass Features

 ### Peace of Mind

 You enjoy the feeling of not being around magic.
-While there is no magical effect of any spell from your Bonded Schools within your Tether Range, you regain MP as shown in the table below.
+While there is no magical effect of any spell from your Disdained Schools within your Tether Range, you regain MP as shown in the table below.

 | Char Level | MP Gain  |
 |------------|----------|